aglerj/conjur/docs/installation/server2.md

----
-title: Installation - Server
-layout: page
----

 The Server utilizes a 2-tier architecture, consisting of a stateless API server and a Postgresql backend.
  There are several options for running the server.

 {% include toc.md key='hosted' %}